shirokumakur0/shirokumakur0.github.io/_pages/cv.md

   * Graduate School of Engineering, The University of Tokyo
 * Dec.
 2020 -- Mar.
 2021: Technical Assistant
   * Graduate School of Engineering, The University of Tokyo
 * Dec.
 2018 -- Sep.
-2020: Part-time Researcher II
+2020: Research Part-time Worker II
   * Center for Brain Science, RIKEN

 Teaching
 ======
 * Apr.
 2021 -- Sep.
 2021: Teaching Assistant, Advanced Core in Linear Algebra, The University of Tokyo
 * Sep.
 2019 -- Mar.
-2020: Teaching Assistant, Mathematics 1D (ODEs, Vector Analysis, and Variational Analysis), The University of Tokyo
+2020: Teaching Assistant, Mathematics 1D, The University of Tokyo
 * Apr.
 2019 -- Jun.
-2019: Teaching Assistant, Exercises in Mathematical Information Engineering 1C (C Programming) The University of Tokyo
+2019: Teaching Assistant, Exercises in Mathematical Information Engineering 1C, The University of Tokyo

 Awards
 ======